noir-lang/noir/docs/docs/developers/tutorials/token_portal/withdrawing_to_l1.md

 }
 ```

 Here we reconstruct the L2 to L1 message and check that this message exists on the outbox.
 If so, we consume it and transfer the funds to the recipient.
-As part of the reconstruction, the content hash looks similar to what we did in our bridge contract on aztec where we pass the amount and recipient to the the hash.
+As part of the reconstruction, the content hash looks similar to what we did in our bridge contract on aztec where we pass the amount and recipient to the hash.
 This way a malicious actor can’t change the recipient parameter to the address and withdraw funds to themselves.

 We also use a `_withCaller` parameter to determine the appropriate party that can execute this function on behalf of the recipient.
 If `withCaller` is false, then anyone can call the method and hence we use address(0), otherwise only msg.sender should be able to execute.
 This address should match the `callerOnL1` address we passed in aztec when withdrawing from L2.